Fun at St. Fanny's

 Fun at St. Fanny's is a 1955 British comedy film directed by Maurice Elvey and starring Fred Emney, Cardew Robinson and Vera Day.
+It was written by Emney, Anthony Verney and Denis Waldock.
 The film revolves around the teachers and students at St Fanny's private school.
-It was based on Robinson's "Cardew the Cad" character which he created in 1942 and was featured in the BBC's Variety Bandbox programme.
+It was based on Robinson's "Cardew the Cad" character, which he created in 1942 and which was featured in the BBC's Variety Bandbox programme.

 Plot

 Cardew the Cad is a 25-year-old pupil at St. Fanny's school who will inherit a fortune unless he is expelled, when the cash will go to the school.
 Headmaster Dr. Septimus Jankers tries to get Cardew expelled by framing him for a robbery committed by a gang of villains.
 But his plan is foiled by Maisie, sister of one of the crooks, who has fallen in love with Cardew.